ClayBattle/Noogle/README.md

 Icon - https://www.rawpixel.com/image/6479591/png-sticker-book

 ## Todo-list where to resume:
-n.
+1..
 Placing file in its own directory option...
-TODO when I figure out how I want to do folders in the future
+* I'm envisioning a textbook that I can type in, where asI type suggestions auto populate for folders.
+Then, I can select the one I want it placed in.
+IT should default to the needs a home folder.
+* fetch folder list on open

-* Specifically, need to explore what folders I want, and how I want to maintain them. especially important for  meeting notes and initiative exploration type notes like research on stocks.
-Additionally, the ability to create (NOT delete) folders would be really nice.
-Ideally if I'm making an initiative related note I'll link it in its confluence document.
+* Ideally if I'm making an initiative related note I'll link it in its confluence document.
 Or maybe I'll end up prefering the google docs and drive org approach best.
 I really don't know.
 We will have to seee

 ### other:
 2. looking into how templates work
 3. more secure token storage
+4. restrict token perms (noogle shouldnt be able to delete)